gmrukwa/polyaxon-python-template/README.md

 First, you don't need any build, as DiviK is already provided in the container.

 In the [`polyaxon/jobs/divik.yml`](./polyaxon/jobs/divik.yml) you just specify that it should take data from `/data/kiaed01/msi/divik-paper/data.npy`, xy coordinates from `/data/kiaed01/msi/divik-paper/xy.csv` and config from [`config.gin`](./config.gin).
 These are the most important parameters, that you can track in the repository.
 You need to reference the full component definition (`pathRef: ../components/divik.yml`, explained below).
-As we use `--git-preset`, this repository gets cloned and within `runPatch` we specify the `workingDir`.

 [`polyaxon/components/divik.yml`](./polyaxon/components/divik.yml) contains the full component definition that gets pasted at the end of the job definition.
 It specifies inputs, environment image and all the details of the run.
 The `fit-clusters` script only saves the files to the expected destination.
 To track the metric values, data hashes, etc., there's a script [`bin/register_experiment.py`](./bin/register_experiment.py).
 It gets ran at the end, to provide the full tracking.